dwywdo/dwywdo.xyz/content/annotations/Bloom filter.md

 > - What kind of hash functions are used?
 How is the position from the array is decided?
 > - Any hash functions can be used because it always results in binary data, which can be interpreted as 32 / 64 bits Integer.

-**p.** "To test whether an element is in the set, feed it to each of the k hash functions to get k array positions.
-If any of the bits at these positions is 0, the element is definitely not in the set"
+<font color="#5EA33E"><strong>p.</strong> "To test whether an element is in the set, feed it to each of the k hash functions to get k array positions.
+If any of the bits at these positions is 0, the element is definitely not in the set"</font>

-**p.** "If all are 1, then either the element is in the set, or the bits have by chance been set to 1 during the insertion of other elements, resulting in a false positive."
+<font color="#5EA33E"><strong>p.</strong> "If all are 1, then either the element is in the set, or the bits have by chance been set to 1 during the insertion of other elements, resulting in a false positive."</font>

-**p.** "For a good hash function with a wide output, there should be little if any correlation between different bit-fields of such a hash, so this type of hash can be used to generate multiple &quot;different&quot; hash functions by slicing its output into multiple bit fields."
+<font color="#5EA33E"><strong>p.</strong> "For a good hash function with a wide output, there should be little if any correlation between different bit-fields of such a hash, so this type of hash can be used to generate multiple &quot;different&quot; hash functions by slicing its output into multiple bit fields."</font>